Antique Books BAPSO Library 2010 Saint-OmerAntique books from the Agglomeration Library of the Saint-Omer area

 ©Antique books from the Agglomeration Library of the Saint-Omer area|Photo Carl - Tourisme en Pays de Saint-Omer

-It’s that kind of story that only happens here… The story of a treasure hidden in a library and forgotten by all until pure chance and an inventory that will reveal a rare manuscript: a 1623 “First Folio” from the works of Shakespeare.
+This is the kind of story that only happens here… The story of a treasure hidden in a library and forgotten by everyone until pure chance and an inventory reveal a rare manuscript: a 1623 ‘First Folio’ from the works of Shakespeare.

 To be or not to be: yet it had been there for 400 years

-It is relatively easy to imagine that this First Folio was carried by a Catholic Englishman fleeing persecution by Protestants in England.
-The copy is in “good condition,” but is nonetheless missing about thirty pages, including the title page, which explains how it could have remained in oblivion for four centuries.
-On the first page of the book is the name Neville, which could be the pseudonym of a certain Edward Scarisbrick, member of a large English Catholic family, who would have taken refuge with the Jesuits of Saint-Omer in 1650, according to the Shakespearean specialist Eric Rasmussen.
-A theory among many others and one whose mystery remains.
+It is relatively easy to imagine that this First Folio was sent by a Catholic Englishman fleeing the persecution of Protestants in England.
+The copy is in ‘good condition’, but about thirty pages are missing, including the title page, which explains why it has been forgotten for four centuries.
+On the first page of the work is the name Neville, which could be the pseudonym of a certain Edward Scarisbrick, a member of a large English Catholic family who, according to Shakespeare scholar Eric Rasmussen, took refuge with the Jesuits in Saint-Omer in 1650.
+It’s just one of many theories, and one that remains a mystery.
+Handwritten annotations, corrections and remarks complete the work and add life to this unique work.
+This First Folio will also join an impressive collection of 800 manuscripts and 230 incunabula (works printed in the West before 1501), as well as a genuine Gutenberg Bible.
+All these works are the subject of fairly regular exhibitions in this attractive library and archive room, which is worthy of a film set.

-Your visit to the library of the Agglomeration of Saint-Omer
+Your visit to the Pays de Saint-Omer Conurbation Library

 The